jacygao/jacygao.github.io/content/post/patterns_of_distributed_transation.md

 ![Saga Choreography Example](https://jgao.io/saga-choreography-example.png)

-The Choreorgraphy Saga is more suitable for simple workflows with few participants.
+The Choreography Saga is more suitable for simple workflows with few participants.
 It can be confusing to add more services to the Saga once deployed.
-It is also difficult to get an overview of what is happenning during an end-to-end transaction since there isn't a coordinator.
+It is also difficult to get an overview of what is happening during an end-to-end transaction since there isn't a coordinator.

 ## Orchestration

-In an Orchestration Saga, services are coordinated by an orchestator.
+In an Orchestration Saga, services are coordinated by an orchestrator.

 ![Saga Orchestration Example](https://jgao.io/saga-orchestration-example.png)